William Clark Green: 2015: Ringling Road

 On April 21, 2015, Green released his fourth album, Ringling Road.
-The album debuted on Billboard 200 at No. 133 and the Top Country Albums chart at No. 18, with 4,600 copies sold in the US.
+The album debuted on Billboard 200 at No. 133 and the Top Country Albums chart at No. 18.
 The first single from the album was "Sympathy" which topped the Texas Music Chart.
 The second single was "Sticks and Stones".
 According to Green, the album was inspired by the town of Eastland, Texas.

-Green contributed a song to Dreamer: A Tribute to Kent Finlay, an album released in early 2016 on Austin-based Eight 30 Records, titled "Still Think About You."
-This work is a co-write with Finlay.
+Green contributed a song to Dreamer: A Tribute to Kent Finlay, an album released in early 2016 on Austin-based Eight 30 Records.
+The song, titled "Still Think About You" was a co-write with Finlay, the Cheatham Street Warehouse founder who died in 2015.

 A live album, Live At Gruene Hall, was released on September 23, 2016.
-It sold 1,100 copies in its debut week.

-2018-present: Hebert Island and Baker Hotel
+2018-2023: Hebert Island and Baker Hotel

 A fifth album, Hebert Island, was released on August 10, 2018.

+In 2018, Green launched the music festival Cotton Fest in Lubbock, Texas, which aims to raise money for the High Cotton Relief Fund, a charitable organization supporting West Texas farm families during times of need.
+It has become an annual event and has raised over $2 million.

-In November 2019, he released his second live album, Live At Cheatham Street Warehouse, recorded at the Cheatham Street venue in San Marcos, Texas.
+In November 2019, he released his second live album, Live At Cheatham Street Warehouse, recorded at the iconic Cheatham Street venue in San Marcos, Texas.

+In 2019, Green co-founded the Texas country supergroup The Panhandlers, alongside Josh Abbott, Cleto Cordero (of Flatland Cavalry), and John Baumann.
+The band was formed as a tribute to a 1970's West Texas country band The Flatlanders.
+The Panhandlers released their first single, "No Handle" in January 2020.
+A few months later, the group released their self-titled debut album.

 In 2022, Green released his sixth studio album, Baker Hotel.
+In 2023, he released Live at Baker Hotel, a live album recorded at the Baker Hotel.

+2024-present: Watterson Hall

+In 2024, Green joined Shane Smith and The Saints on a tour.

+Green released the lead single "Whole Lotta Lubbock" from his seventh album Watterson Hall in August 2024.
+The song gained popularity among Texas Tech fans, was played at home football games, and Green performed it live at a Texas Tech football game that year.

+In 2025, a tenth-anniversary vinyl reissue of his 2015 album Ringling Road was released, which included the bonus track "Creek Don’t Rise".
+That year, Green also released the singles “Drinkin’ and Drivin’,” “Where the Wild Things Are,” and “Watterson Hall (Me & You).”

+In March 2026, Green released his seventh studio album, Watterson Hall.
+That same year, he co-wrote and was featured on Treaty Oak Revival's "West Texas Degenerate," the title track of the band's album of the same name, and he joined the band as direct support for much of their year-long arena tour.

 Personal life

-He currently lives in Eastland, Texas.
+Green is married with three children and currently lives in Eastland, Texas.